 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact f.
-Otherwise substantially degrade water quality? $\boxtimes$ g.
-Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? $\boxtimes$ h.
-Place within a 100-year flood hazard area structures which would impede or redirect flood flows? $\boxtimes$ i.
-Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? $\boxtimes$ j.
-Inundation by mudflow? $\boxtimes$ k.
-Conflict with any Best Management Practices found within the City's Storm Water Management Plan? $\boxtimes$ 1.
-Substantially decrease or degrade watershed storage of runoff, wetlands, riparian areas, aquatic habitat, or associated buffer zones? $\boxtimes$ a.
-Physically divide an established community?
+Otherwise substantially degrade water quality? \boxtimes g.
+Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? h.
+Place within a 100-year flood hazard area structures which would impede or redirect flood flows? i.
+Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? j.
+Inundation by mudflow? k.
+Conflict with any Best Management Practices found within the City's Storm Water Management Plan?
+1. Substantially decrease or degrade watershed storage of runoff, wetlands, riparian areas, aquatic habitat, or associated buffer zones?
 Discussion (a-l): This general plan amendment does not propose any substantive change in land use and development policy from that which already exists in the General Plan.
-There will be no impacts on hydrology and water quality.

-X. LAND USE AND PLANNING: Would the project:
+There will be no impacts on hydrology and water quality. v · LAND USE AND PLANNING: Would the pro iect: - лест. П П П \bowtie u.
 Discussion: The code amendment will not physically divide established communities.
-It will improve land use patterns and development by eliminating conflicts between zoning and general plan categories, removing 2 properties from a proposed specific plan that the subject properties no longer have a nexus to, and by placing an existing house and property onto a single jurisdiction.
+It will improve land use patterns and development by eliminating conflicts between zoning and general plan categories, removing 2 properties from a proposed specific plan that the subject properties no longer have a nexus to, and by placing an existing house and property onto a single jurisdiction. b.
+Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+Discussion: The proposed general plan amendr nent will resolv ve minor land use co onflicts as descr ibed above.